 How is Property Divided After a Divorce?

 Whether you engage in a contested or uncontested divorce, you are entitled to equitable distribution of marital property.
 For contested divorces, in determining a reasonable resolution, the court does not necessarily apply a 50-50 split.
 Rather, by weighing assets, liabilities and income, the court does its best to apportion marital assets fairly.
 I, divorce attorney Susan K. Duke, can provide you with further guidance on what is considered a marital asset and how courts tend to rule.

 Can a Divorce Order be Modified?

-If there is an issue with your divorce agreement, and you would like to petition the court for modification, I can assist with this process.
-I have the skill and knowledge necessary to identify issues present in a divorce order and can guide you through the process of seeking modification.
+If there is an issue with your divorce agreement, and you would like to petition the court for modification, as your lawyer, I can assist with this process.
+With 20 years of experience practicing family law, I have the skill and knowledge necessary to identify issues present in a divorce order and can guide you through the process of seeking modification.